-Medium No Limit (C) Advanced Medium No Limit a)) Qualification not to have been gained within the past ten years (formerly BHSI and above) (b) refers to active riders of BD during the last 3 calendar years (c) Riders who have completed under FEI Rules in the relevant discipline in the last 5 calendar years.
-(FEI tests at BD National Competitions are not run under FEI rules.
-BD International only are run under FEI rules).
-For Eventing restrictions at AE70, AE80, AE90, CT70, CT80, HT70, HT80, HT90, CC70, CC80 and CC90 applies to 3 and above only.
-For AE100, HT 100 and CC100 applies to 4 and above only in the current or previous calendar year BD or BRC.
+(a) Qualification not to have been gained within the past tenyears (formerly BHSI and above) (b) For BD relating to Quest Championships, Area Festivals, Regional and National Championships.
+For BRC relates to all National Championships with a Dressage phase. (c) Riders who have completed under FEI Rides in the relevant discipline in the last 5 calendaryears.
+(FEI tests at BD National Competitions are not run under FEI rules.)
+For Eventing restrictions at AE70, AE80, AE90, CT70, CT80, HT70, HT80, HT90, CC70, CC80 and CC90 applies to 3\ and above only.
+For AE100, HT 100 and CC100 applies to 4\ and above only.